mchqueiroz/WarGame/README.md

 -----

 # WarRoom
-This is a terminal-based system written in C designed to manage users, classified blocks/reports, aerospace assets, direct messages, and operational groups within a simulated aerospace organization. **Wargame** provides a secure environment for operators to store, retrieve, and share critical information, simulating a strategic command and control interface.
+This is a terminal-based system written in C designed to manage users, classified blocks/reports, aerospace assets, direct messages, and operational groups within a simulated aerospace organization. **WarRoom** provides a secure environment for operators to store, retrieve, and share critical information, simulating a strategic command and control interface.

 -----